 Scent Discriminate K9 Team Trained To Bring the Lost Home

 Sadie and fellow Winnebago County Bloodhound, Nancy Drew, have multiple life-saving finds to their credit.
-Both bloodhounds were trained at the Scent Evidence K9 Training Headquarters in Bolivar, TN using the innovative M77® Scent Discriminate training plan developed by CEO and former FBI Forensic K9 Specialist, Paul Coley.
+Both bloodhounds were trained at Scent Evidence K9 Training Headquarters in Tallahassee, FL using the innovative M77® Scent Discriminate training plan developed by CEO and former FBI Forensic K9 Specialist, Paul Coley.

 Sadie recently led Coley to the location of a highly-publicized missing Florida State University student in Tallahassee.
 The teen had been missing for 4 days when Coley and Sadie located him alive in a heavily-wooded area.
 “There’s no better validation of our training processes than to see the K9 teams we’ve trained successfully find a missing person and bring them home safe,” stated Coley.

 Scent Evidence K9 is not only gaining a solid reputation for producing highly trained scent discriminate and scent detection K9’s, but they are also quickly becoming the go-to resource for high-performance K-9 handler training.
 “K-9 Trailing may start with a great dog and a skilled handler but we take it to the next level with comprehensive scent article collection methods,” stated Coley.

 While working as an FBI Forensic K9 Operations Specialist, Paul identified the need for more effective and efficient ways to collect and preserve scent articles.
 “Having the best scent article available to start the trail dramatically increases K9 responder’s chances for success,” said Coley.
 “We are proud and appreciative of the Winnebago County Sheriff’s Office for making the commitment to improve their missing person response.
 We share the same vision of creating safer communities,” continued Coley.